 - Anomalocaris Canadensis

 Trilobites were arthropods that managed to survive in the oceans for about 270 million years, and it was one of the most successful marine species of all time.
-Their exoskeletons are easily translated into fossils, so there are tons of information about trilobites.
+Their exoskeletons are easily translated into fossils, so there is tons of information about trilobites.

 There were a huge variety of trilobites in existence.
 Some were bottom dwellers that scavenged for food, while others swam through the open ocean, eating plankton.

 Some were small, but the largest grew to a foot and a half long and weighed 10 lbs.

 They went through a long decline after their peak about 521 million years ago.
 Their dwindled population was completely eradicated during the Permian Extinction around 252 million years ago.
 The Permian Extinction Event was the third mass extinction and was the largest.